FelixNoessler/GrasslandTraitSim.jl/docs/src/basics.md

 ```
 Licence: [GPL-3.0](https://github.com/FelixNoessler/GrasslandTraitSim.jl/blob/master/LICENSE)

 Please contact me if you have any questions about using the model or if you would like to collaborate.
-You can write my an email [here](mailto:felix.noessler@fu-berlin.de).
+You can write my [an email](mailto:felix.noessler@fu-berlin.de) or open [an issue on Github](https://github.com/felixnoessler/grasslandtraitsim.jl/issues/new).

 ## Installation